Menu

 Ways we are doing this:

-• PE as a subject included in weekly awards (Mighty Minds).
+• PE as a subject included in weekly awards.

 • PE session planned and delivered using STEP principle